rynak-iqbal/UOBSA-Website/README.md

 - **Events**: A calendar of our upcoming events.
 - **Gallery**: A gallery of our past events.
 - **Team**: An overview of our team.
-- **Resources**: A comprehensive list of resources pertinent to Bangladeshi students living in Ottawa.
+- **Resources**: A list of resources pertinent to Bangladeshi students living in Ottawa.

 ## Technologies Used